MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=868433" target="_blank">Purchase services</a> page.

-2. Click the product you want to purchase, and then choose **Buy**.
+2. Select the product you want to purchase, and then select **Buy**.

-3. To add a new partner, expand **Need help with your order?** and choose **Get assistance from a Microsoft Partner**.<br>
+3. To add a new partner, expand **Need help with your order?** and select **Get assistance from a Microsoft Partner**.<br>
 Follow the steps on the providers page to either search for, or to get matched with a partner.

-4. If you already have a partner, in the second step of the checkout wizard, in the right pane, under Partner information, click **Add**.
+4. If you already have a partner, in the second step of the checkout wizard, in the right pane, under Partner information, select **Add**.

 5. Type the Microsoft Partner ID for the partner you're adding.
 You can get the partner's Microsoft Partner ID by asking the partner for it.